Andeleidun/pokeTable/README.md

 - PokeTable is simultaneously filterable and sortable
 - All columns are valid for filter and sort
 - More button below the table retrieves 20 more Pokemon at a time
+- Pokemon sprites may be interacted with to show shiny versions

 ## Contact